 At some point, Google will pull the trigger by taking webspam action against guest posting.
 Webspam team will be developing an algorithm to target people who do a lot of guest posting at scale to manipulate search engine rankings.

 You may have been told guest posting is white hat link building only.
-You write a post and submit to the high authority sources like Huffington Post or Mashable.
+You write a post and submit it to high authority sources like Huffington Post or Mashable.

 It couldn't be any wrong, right?

-If you have useful content that is relevant, submitting a few guest posts are fine.
+If you have useful content that is relevant, submitting a few guest posts is fine.

 However, if you do it to rank your mediocre content on top of the search results you are playing with fire.